-Ben is currently a third year doctoral student in historical theology at Saint Louis University.
-Before attending SLU, he completed a Master of Arts in Theology, with a Certificate in Advanced Theological Studies and a Concentration in Systematic Theology, at Villanova University.
+Ben is currently a doctoral candidate in Historical Theology at Saint Louis University.
+Before attending SLU, he completed a Master of Arts in Theology (with a Certificate in Advanced Theological Studies and a Concentration in Systematic Theology) at Villanova University.
 His undergraduate degree comes from Truman State University, where he studied English and Philosophy.
 His life is enriched daily by his wife Elizabeth and their twin daughters Julian and Lillian.
 Ben would like to become a professional teacher.

 Christian Background: Ben was raised in the Lutheran Church Missouri Synod (LCMS).
 His family attended church and Bible class regularly, which provided him with a solid foundation in liturgy and Scripture.
-However, in his first years of college he lost interest in Christianity.
-After an exploratory period, he was exposed to the broader history of the Christian tradition through a medieval philosophy seminar.
+In his first years of college, however, he lost interest in organized religion.
+After an exploratory period, Ben was exposed to the broader history of the Christian tradition through a medieval philosophy seminar.
 Beginning with Augustine’s De libero arbitrio and concluding with Bonaventure’s Itinerarium, the course started a three year journey that ended with membership in the Roman Catholic Church.
 You can read more about these events here.
-Formative documents for Ben’s journey include John Paul II’s Fides et Ratio and the Documents of the Second Vatican Council.

 Jody lives in picturesque Colorado where she enjoys hiking various types of terrain, foggy mornings with steaming mugs of tea, reading classic literature and theological essays, studying words and their origins, and practising the art of hospitality.
 (She also has the rather annoying habit of spelling things ‘Britishly’.)